fbpx

 Covid-19 curbs and lockdowns helped knock 2.1% off industrial growth in the first eight months of 2022, new data showed on Tuesday.

-Workers load steel products for export onto a cargo ship at a port in Lianyungang.
-China's industrial growth declined at a faster pace in recent months, data shows.
+Workers load steel products for export onto a cargo ship at a Lianyungang port.
+China's industrial growth was down by 17.8% in August.
 Photo: Reuters.

 Profits at China’s industrial firms declined at an accelerated pace from January to August, according to data from the National Bureau of Statistics (NBS) released on Tuesday.